-The Welsh Ministers have made funding available to Local Authorities to facilitate the implementation of local sustainable transport measures in response to COVID-19; some of these measures may require traffic regulation orders (permanent, experimental or temporary) to be made.
-The Welsh Ministers are currently consulting on temporarily amending legislation relating to traffic orders with a view to speeding up and simplifying the order making process.
+The Welsh Ministers have made funding available to local authorities to facilitate the implementation of local sustainable transport measures in response to COVID-19; some of these measures may require traffic regulation orders (permanent, experimental or temporary) to be made.
+The Traffic Orders Procedure (Amendment) (Wales) (Coronavirus) Regulations 2020 came into force on 31 July 2020 and will expire at the end of the day on 31 July 2021.

 Permitted Development Orders

 Where interventions are needed such as temporary structures, planning permission may be permitted under the Town and Country Planning (General Permitted Development) Order (GPDO) 1995.
 Part 12 of Schedule 2 to the GDPO permits local authorities to erect, construct, maintain and improve a range of small structures and operations required in connection with the operation of any public service administered by them.
 New Part 12A of Schedule 2 to the GDPO enables local authorities to undertake any temporary development on land owned, leased, occupied or maintained by them for the purposes of preventing an emergency; reducing, controlling or mitigating the effects of an emergency; or taking other action in connection with an emergency.
 This might include the change of use of any building to any use and the erection of buildings or structures for those purposes.